Eligamer5678/The-Dicey-Sprite-and-Tile-Maker/README.md

 - "grayscale()" - grayscales the frame
 - "toggleOnion" - toggles onion skinning
 - "layerAlpha" - multi-select layer & onion skin visibility

+- **Latest update**
+- Holding shift while scrolling will pan horizontally
+- Scrolling will cancel eyedropper (so zooming doesn't eyedrop)
+- Middle click also is eyedropper
+- If nothing is selected, h/k modifies the draw color
+- Added console command: drawSelected()
+- Added Tile mode

+- **Tile mode**
+- Press t to enter
+- r to rotate, shift-r to actually rotate the frame data
+- alt+f to flip, alt+shift+f to actully flip the frame data
+- Press 'y' to mirror the selected frame.
+Toggles between locked-on-frame & selected

 #### Collision editor
 - Hold 'n' to create points.
 Press space to turn them into a polygon.